wp-plugins/listly/readme.txt

 = Do you have a Bookmarklet? =

-Yes, install it [here](https://chrome.google.com/webstore/detail/listly/bnohaknhjanaejcegmlbhiknhcfkajbb) and make sure you watch this video.
+Yes, install it [here](https://chrome.google.com/webstore/detail/listly/bnohaknhjanaejcegmlbhiknhcfkajbb) & make sure you watch this video.

 [youtube https://www.youtube.com/watch?v=NJoodZNl5Gk]